-If you look at an endurance athlete, many times they will start off with running.
+If you look at endurance athletes, they will often start with running.
 They will build up their running to a marathon.
-Then continue on and move onto triathlons and build their way up to an Ironman triathlon.
+Then continue and move on to triathlons and build their way up to an Ironman triathlon.
+They continue into Adventure Racing and Tough Mudder events.
 They still have the drive to train and are looking for a new challenge.
-They continue on into Adventure Racing and Tough Mudder events.

 Fitness is no different.
 A client might be 100 lbs overweight and not feel comfortable going to a gym.
-They order the Shake Weight and this is the first step in the right direction to a new life.
-They use the Shake Weight and start feeling better and then start making other changes in their life like eating better and trying to move around more.
+They order the Shake Weight, and this is the first step in the right direction to a new life.
+They use the Shake Weight to start feeling better and making other changes in their lives, like eating better and trying to move around more.

-The benefits continue and they look for something else.
-They worry about being fit enough to be a part of a group so they take a workout magazine to the gym and build on their fitness.
-This is fun and different for a while but then they are kind of getting bored and need some more excitement, encouragement and others to work out with so they look into the bootcamp.
+The benefits continue, and they look for something else.
+They worry about being fit enough to be a part of a group, so they take a workout magazine to the gym and build on their fitness.
+This is fun and different for a while, but they are getting bored and need more excitement, encouragement, and others to work with, so they look into the Bootcamp.

-They love the bootcamp as the instructor pushes, encourages, and supports.
-Plus the other campers are great to be around but you reach a point where you are one of the fittest people in the class and are kind of getting bored of the same old thing.
 You look for something new and find that Crossfit is something new, challenging, and kicks your butt.
+They love the Bootcamp as the instructor pushes, encourages, and supports them.
+The other campers are great to be around, but you reach a point where you are one of the fittest people in the class and are getting bored of the same old thing.

-That Crossfit thing was great but your joints start talking to you and you need to take a step back.
+That Crossfit thing was great, but your joints start talking to you, and you need to step back.
 You are living your life in the fast lane.
 From 4 am to 10 pm, you are going.
-You need to slow down, relax and de-stress so you look to Yoga.
-As you are doing Sun Salutation you think about your life changing journey and remind yourself it all started with the Shake Weight and you are so glad you ignored all of those negative fitness professionals that said it was crap and you wonder how many people did not start their fitness journey because others in the fitness industry did not let them in.
+It would help if you slowed down, relaxed, and de-stress, so you looked to Yoga.
+As you are doing Sun Salutation, you think about your life-changing journey and remind yourself it all started with the Shake Weight.
+You are so glad you ignored all of those negative fitness professionals that said it was crap, and you wonder how many people did not start their fitness journey because others in the fitness industry did not let them in.